SOCMA President Delivers Opening Remarks at 2013 Security Summit

 By Lawrence D. Sloan,

 President & CEO, SOCMA

 July 10, 2013

 Good morning, ladies and gentlemen, and welcome to the seventh annual Chemical Sector Security Summit.
 I am pleased to once again open this outstanding gathering of professionals from industry, government, academia and security service providers.
 Each year, this event represents the strong partnership that has been forged between the public and private sectors to exchange information and collectively address some of the most significant challenges to securing the chemical sector.

+One of the most important obligations we have as members of the U.S. chemical industry is ensuring safe and secure workplaces.
 As some of you know, I began my career as a chemical engineer at Air Products & Chemicals and later worked at Nalco Chemical Company.
-However, before this, during a summer job in college, I worked at FMC Corporation, where I was first introduced to the regulations facing our industry.
-It was the year of the terrible Bhopal, India, incident and the chemical industry had a black eye.
-That summer, I learned what Superfund and CERCLA meant, as I was tasked with developing a database of their brownfield sites around the country.
-At Air Products following college, I clearly remember being trained in EPA’s Right-to-Know program.
-Later, at Nalco in the early 1990s, I was involved in developing procedures for how their re-usable totes were being handled as part of the ISO 9001 certification process.
+However, before this, during a summer job in college, I worked at FMC Corporation, where I was first introduced to the regulations facing our industry including the then-new SuperFund initiative and CERCLA.
+It was the year of the terrible Bhopal, India, disaster, and the chemical industry worldwide had a black eye.
+In the years following the accident, the public-private partnership was a difficult one, as stakeholders struggled, reactively, to determine the most appropriate level of regulation in response to the tragic accident.

 Unlike those times, however, following 9/11 our industry worked proactively with our government partners to address how best to secure our assets against acts of terrorism.
 In fact, many of us in industry had established voluntary security measures for physical and cyber threats well ahead of government-mandated standards.
 SOCMA members alone, a majority of which are small manufacturers with under $40 million in annual sales, have invested an estimated $515 million in security measures to date.